eldrig0/ispot/README.md

 # ispot

-This is an ecommerce app.
+This is an ecommerce app app for saleor cms https://saleor.io/.

-Will be adding more description here when I am done.
+The project is still under development.
+Feel free to contribute 😀.